 This is one of the more difficult, and delicate, situations that parents face.
 If you and your spouse are planning to divorce, and you have a child who suffers from mental illness, it can affect how you inform your child, how you choose to handle custody, and how you decide to seek medical care.
 Children are often ill-equipped to deal with the effects of their own illnesses, and we know that this can add an extra burden.

 Remember that in the end, the judge will do what is best for your child.
 If you and your spouse cannot make those determinations on your own, the judge will do it for you.
-In some cases, it may be necessary to arrange for the appointment of a guardian, or a Best Interest Attorney, to protect your child’s rights and future.
+In some cases, it may be necessary to arrange for the appointment of a guardian, or the Best Interest Attorney, to protect your child’s rights and future.

 Should you seek an annulment?